Print Friendly, PDF & Email

 MRI Pituitary

 Distinguishing a pituitary from a non-pituitary ACTH-secreting tumor may be a diagnostic challenge.
-Since the majority of patients with ACTH-secreting tumors have a pituitary lesion (often very small), a MRI of the pituitary gland with gadolinium enhancement is always the initial approach.
+Since the majority of patients with ACTH-secreting tumors have a pituitary lesion (often very small), a MRI of the pituitary gland on a T3 machine, with gadolinium enhancement, is always the initial approach.
 When an unequivocal pituitary tumor is identified with MRI, further diagnostic evaluation may not be needed depending on the clinical presentation.
 In such a case, referral to a skilled pituitary neurosurgeon may be recommended; however, it should be noted that at least 10% of the population have incidental tumors in the pituitary gland demonstrated on MRI.
-This means that at least 10-15% of patients with the ectopic ACTH syndrome also have an abnormal MRI of the pituitary gland.

 For patients with an ACTH secreting tumor causing Cushing’s syndrome and a normal pituitary MRI, the single best test to confirm the presence or absence of an ACTH-secreting pituitary tumor is a procedure called inferior petrosal sinus sampling.
 This procedure requires a skilled invasive radiologist who can sample blood from the veins (inferior petrosal sinuses) that drain the pituitary.
 ACTH as well as other pituitary hormones reach the blood stream through veins called the inferior petrosal sinuses.
-A catheter can be placed in both of these veins at the same time and blood sampled for ACTH before and after the administration of CRH (which stimulates ACTH).
+A catheter can be placed in both of these veins at the same time and blood sampled for ACTH before and after the administration of CRH or DDAVP (desmopressin), both of which stimulate ACTH (as of 2025, CRH is scarce or impossible to find in the US).
 This invasive study should be performed at a center with extensive experience in the procedure.
 If properly executed, this study has excellent diagnostic accuracy and will reliably establish the presence or absence of an ACTH-secreting pituitary tumor.

 Computed Tomography of the Adrenal Glands